 The Drug Information Portal of the National Library of Medicine (NLM) covers over 17,000 drugs from the time that they are in clinical trials, through their U.S. FDA approval, and then on to the marketplace.
 The coverage includes resources hosted by NLM, such as MedlinePlus, ClinicalTrials.gov, DailyMed, Dietary Supplements Label Database, HSDB and LactMed; outside resources, such as Drugs@FDA and AIDSinfo; drugs with official generic name status, such as USAN (United States Adopted Name) or INN (International Nonproprietary Name); and drugs which have categories extracted from the NLM MeSH Pharmacological Action data.
 Many drugs from countries other than the U.S. are covered; however, they are not covered completely.
 Not all experimental drugs are covered and untested folk remedies are included only if they are covered by the sources above.

 Search tens of thousands of ebooks in all areas of academic study.
+Note: the Chrome browser is not working in Windows 10 (January 2017).

 Search over 13,000 ebooks in all areas of academic study.
 EBooks may be downloaded for one day to Adobe Digital Editions.